catamount-music/public-domain/mixing-process.md

 # Mixing Strategy

-For inspiration, I turned to Ansel Adams.
-He espoused that while you can modify and fix a lot of things in the darkroom, taking the photo and developing the negative so that it would produce the final print with the least amount of added processing produces the best image.
-I have reduced this to the following postulate:

 > [!TIP]
 > The best mix comes from the best tracks.
 The closer the tracks are to being mixable, the better the final product will be.